Konstantin Pestushko: Biography

 Kostiantyn Yuriyovych Pestushko was born on February 14, 1898, in Hannivka, into a wealthy Ukrainian peasant family.
-Kostiantyn's grandfather, Semen Pavlovych Pestushko, was a well-to-do peasant, kept a zemstvo horse-post station and had a lot of land, part of which, 25 acres (and then a horse-post station), was transferred to Kostiantyn's father, Yurii Semenovych.
-The mother of the future ataman, Oleksandra, was illiterate, while his father graduated from four classes of the parish school.
-In the family, besides Kostiantyn, there were three more boys (Ivan, Fedir, Mykola) and three girls (Polina, Vira, Uliana).
-All of them graduated from school before 1917.

 After studying at the rural primary two-year "ministerial" school, where he showed outstanding abilities in mathematics, Kostiantyn Pestushko entered the Oleksandrivsk secondary 7-grade mechanical and technical school (now the Zaporizhzhia National Technical University), the full course from which he graduated in 1916 - but for an unsatisfactory assessment of behavior in connection with a hooligan act against a mathematics teacher, he was not certified and in August 1916 he volunteered to fight in the First World War.

 Military career

 As a private, he fought in the Caucasus campaign, where he was injured.
 He was awarded two Crosses of St. George for bravery.
 After graduating from the school of warrant officers in Gori, he was sent to the Western Front.
 He rose to the rank of second lieutenant, and took command of a company.
 In the summer of 1917, he volunteered for the Death Shock Battalion, where the October Revolution found him.
 At the end of 1917, having barely escaped reprisals by the revolutionary Bolshevik soldiers, he returned to his homeland.

-In 1918 he was mobilized into the army of the Ukrainian State.
-He served in Bila Tserkva, in the Mankovskyi regiment as an officer.
-After the anti-hetman Pavlo Skoropadskyi coup, from December 1918 – in the Ukrainian People's Republic army.
-In February-March 1919, the Ukrainian Soviet Army, advancing from the east, inflicted a crushing defeat on the Ukrainian People's Army: many units and formations of the UPA went over to the side of the enemy or self-demobilized.
-Pestushko left the service and returned to his native village.
-In June 1919, shortly after the Bolsheviks suppressed Nykyfor Hryhoriv's uprising, it was captured by the White Army.